As Christians we believe that marriage is a gift from God.

 These notes are offered in an effort to answer some of the common queries about weddings.
 Our prayers and good wishes are with you as you plan for your wedding day and begin your married life.

-Please do contact Canon Eaton if you are considering having your wedding at St Mary the Virgin Buckland or St Michael’s Betchworth:
+Please do contact Revd Anna Moore if you are considering having your wedding at St Mary the Virgin Buckland or St Michael’s Betchworth:

 Of course we will work with you as a couple to decide the words of the Service you would like and suggest readings that are appropriate and that ‘speak to you’ from the holy book.
 To give an indication of what to expect, we offer two links: